Knowledge is everything!

 Predictive Analytics World is the leading vendor independent conference for applied machine learning for industry 4.0.

 Industry 4.0 has evolved from buzzword to reality.
 Previous years’ PAW conferences showed that major enterprises such as Roche or HP, mid-sized companies as Schaeffler or Bossard and also Start-Ups such as Konux or Bowery implemented Machine & Deep Learning solutions successfully.
 They also mastered a variety of challenges in order to put predictive models into production.
 Some even turned them into new products.
 The next phase of the Industry 4.0 analytics journey is about scaling development and operations of data products and about broadening the application of predictive & prescriptive analytics across all company departments and industries.
 In two parallel tracks, one featuring case studies and another one for deep dives, you will learn from successful data science projects and well-known experts how to master these challenges.
 Use this opportunity to discuss your questions with the speakers in extensive Q&A and exchange your professional experiences with your industry peers during multiple networking event formats.
-See you in May 2020 in Munich!
+See you virtually in May 2020!